chris-fison/docker-container-dev/README.md

 # Docker Dev Container

-This repo provides a simple Docker-based development environment for any team to use with Visual Studio Code Dev Containers, aimed at Platform / DevOps workloads.
+This repo provides a simple Docker-based development environment for any team to use with Visual Studio Code Dev Containers.

+Primarily aimed at Platform / DevOps workloads.

 ![Docker](vsc.jpeg)